Part IIA project guide

 Interim and final reports

 Most projects require 3 reports to be submitted, i.e. 2 interim reports and a final report.
-If report submission is not electronic, all interim reports must be appended to your final report when you hand it in.
-The maximum total length of all reports taken together (typed or handwritten on A4 pages) must not exceed 14 sides, plus calculations and drawings.
-Students must adhere to the page limit, and keep the volume of appendices to a minimum.
+In the unlikely situation that report submission is not electronic, all interim reports must be appended to your final report when you hand it in.
+The maximum total length of all reports taken together (typed or handwritten on A4 pages) will normally not exceed 14 sides, plus calculations and drawings.
+Students must adhere to the page limit.

 Virtually all reports will be produced electronically, and students MUST take responsibility for retaining their own electronic copies as backup.
 Most project leaders will also expect reports to be submitted electronically (via Moodle).